 All organizations have work that no one wants to do: planning the office party, screening interns, attending to that time-consuming client, or simply helping others with their work.
 From office housework to important assignments that inevitably go unrewarded, a woman, most often, takes on these tasks.
-The talk will present research on the source and consequences of these differences, and will discuss the small, yet significant, changes that can help women and their organizations reach their potential.
+The talk will present research on the source and consequences of these differences, and will discuss the small size of the size of the